Towards Optimal and Expressive Kernelization for d-Hitting Set

+\paragraph{Program verification.} \citet{OC03} used \hs d in order to automatically detect bugs in parallel Java programs while aiming for a small slowdown of the program monitored at execution time.
+In their experiments, $d\leq 10$ was sufficient to debug complex software suites.
+In most cases, even $d\leq 5$ sufficed.
+Remarkably, in this application, one is interested in the question whether a hypergraph allows for a hitting set of size at most~$k=d$, that is, both $k$~and~$d$ are~small.

+The described problems have in common that a large number of ``conflicts'' (the possibly $\bigO(n^d)$ hyperedges in a \hs d instance) is caused by a small number of elements (the hitting set~$S$), whose removal or repair could fix a broken system or establish a useful property.

+A powerful tool to attack NP-hard problems like \hs d is problem kernelization~\citep{GN07,Kra14}---a form of provably efficient and effective data reduction.
+We show how to compute a problem kernel with $\bigO(k^d)$~hyperedges for \hs d in linear time.
+We experimentally evaluate our kernelization algorithm on \hs4 instances arising in the construction of Golomb rulers with a maximum number of marks and see that instances with more than~$10^7$ hyperedges are kernelizable in less than five minutes.

-\paragraph{Related work} \citet{DF99} showed that \uhs{} is W[2]-complete with respect to the parameter~$k$ when the cardinality of the hyperedges is unbounded.
-Hence, unless FPT${}={}$W[2], it has no problem kernel. \citet{DvM10} showed that the existence of a problem kernel with $\bigO(k^{d-\varepsilon})$~hyperedges for any~$\varepsilon$ for \hs d implies $\clacoNP\subseteq\claNPpoly$ and a collapse of the polynomial time hierarchy to the third level.
-Therefore, \hs d is assumed not to admit a problem kernel with $\bigO(k^{d-\varepsilon})$~hyperedges.
-For the same reason, \hs d unlikely has a polynomial-size problem kernel if $d$~is \emph{not} bounded from above by a constant.
+\paragraph{Known results.} \uhs{} is W[2]-complete with respect to the parameter~$k$ when the cardinality of the hyperedges is unbounded~\citep[Theorem~7.14]{FG06}.
+Hence, unless FPT${}={}$W[2], it has no problem kernel. \citet{DvM14} showed that the existence of a problem kernel with $\bigO(k^{d-\varepsilon})$~hyperedges for any~$\varepsilon>0$ for \hs d implies a collapse of \PH{}.
+Therefore, \hs d is assumed not to admit problem kernels with $\bigO(k^{d-\varepsilon})$~hyperedges.
+For the same reason, \hs d presumably has no polynomial-size problem kernels if $d$~is \emph{not} constant.